wipeautcrafter/jsfontpicker/README.md

 # Bootstrap Font Picker 2

-A font picker supporting Google and system fonts, powered by Bootstrap.
+A font picker component supporting Google and system fonts, powered by Bootstrap.

 ## Table of Contents